-CPB Requests a \$445 Million Advance Appropriation for FY 2020
+CPB Requests a \$495 Million Advance Appropriation for FY 2022

-The Corporation for Public Broadcasting ("CPB") requests a \$445 million advance appropriation for Fiscal Year 2020.
-This is level funding compared to the amount provided by Congress for FY 2018 and requested by the Administration for FY 2019.
+The Corporation for Public Broadcasting (CPB) requests a \$495 million advance appropriation for Fiscal Year 2022.
+This request is a \$50 million increase as compared to the amount provided by Congress for CPB in FY 2021.
 The two-year advance is the most important part of the congressionally constructed firewall that protects public media's independence from external interference and control.